theAbdoSabbagh/DiscordScraper/README.md

      -  `png`
      -  `jpg`
      -  `jpeg`
-  -  Scrape all members usernames to a `txt` file.
+  -  Scrape all members Usernames, IDs, Bios, and Discriminators to a `txt` file.
   -  Ability to specify which guilds to scrape in the JSON config file.
   -  Each guild has it's own folder so the data is easy to handle.
-  -  Uses JSON for simplicity.

 <center>
 <h1>📝 Notes</h1>
 </center>

-  - ❗ Discord disabled getting a user "About me" section through their API, so this tool can't provide it.

   - 👍🏻 There are plenty of things that could be added to the script, feel free to contribute!

-  - 👀 This project is inspired by [sertchan](https://github.com/sertchan)'s [JS-based tool](https://github.com/sertchan/Discord-Scraper).
+  - ❗ This project is inspired by [sertchan](https://github.com/sertchan)'s [JS-based tool](https://github.com/sertchan/Discord-Scraper).
   <br><br>